 Then, as now, the first thing that comes into my mind when I see a work of art is not how beautiful or fine it is, but how was it put together?
 Could I do as good a job?
 If not, why not?

 And yes, that raid.
 The Greenhalghs were caught out when they tried to sell three Assyrian reliefs, using the same provenance as they’d used for the Armana Princess.
 The British Museum had examined these, concluded they were genuine, and expressed an interest in buying them.
 But an art expert from the auction house Bonhams was suspicious and consulted again with the British Museum, who decided to contact the Art and Antiquities Unit of Scotland Yard.
 Once the police searched the Bolton house and its shed, the game was up.

 This is an immensely readable book, written with great honesty, wit and charm.
-You can’t help rooting for Shaun, even if you disapprove of some of his actions.
-There are illustrations here of some of the pieces he created, and an introduction by the art critic Waldemar Januszczak, who first, unknowingly, encountered Shaun’s work when he used to Gauguin Faun as the centrepiece of a TV programme about the artist.
+There are illustrations of some of the pieces Shaun created, and an introduction by the art critic Waldemar Januszczak, who first, unknowingly, encountered Shaun’s work when he used to Gauguin Faun as the centrepiece of a TV programme about the artist.
 Januszczak admits that he believes Shaun may not have been quite as innocent as he presents himself to have been, but he concludes that there are no reasons to doubt his basic drives.
 ‘Britain’s greatest forger’ is, he says:

 a man who was enslaved by art.
 Every time he tried to get away from it, it hunted him down.
 He fell in love.
 It hunted him down.
 He joined the army.
 It hunted him down.
 This is not a book about art as a hobby or a sideline or a profession, it’s a book about art as a motor force.

 Much to think about here, much to wonder at and much to enjoy.
 I loved every minute.